 Rings are always a favorite at any event.
 They catch the light, shine like a star and they’re always in style no matter the season.

-For a red dress, gold in particular looks great.
+To accessorize a red dress, gold, in particular, looks great.
 Gold can be on the pricier side, but many jewelry stores also offer imitation gold, silver and platinum jewelry that looks almost identical to the real thing.